Easy Homemade Recipes

 frying veal in pan

-In a large frypan, heat up some vegetable oil with some garlic.
+In a large skillet, heat up some vegetable oil with some garlic.
 Once the garlic begins to brown discard or place on the baking sheet.

-Fry veal on both sides just enough to create brown coating on the bread crumbs.
+Fry veal on both sides just enough to create a golden brown coating on the bread crumbs.
 You are not cooking the veal, you just want to crisp up the breadcrumbs.

 veal on baking sheet with tomato sauce

-Transfer to baking sheet and place on top of the tomato sauce.
+Transfer the fried veal to baking sheet and place on top of the tomato sauce.
 Make sure that the veal do not overlap one another.
 Repeat until you have cooked and transferred all the veal to the baking sheet.

 Cover the veal generously with the remaining tomato sauce. (if the tomato sauce is thick you might want to add about ½ cup of water to it to dilute it.)
 Cover veal with foil and cook for 30 minutes.